shaoqx/DS-5899-paper/README.md

 ## Overview
 ### Background
 Molecular modeling is a promising with to understand and design everything made out of molecules.

-What does a molecular model looks like? atomic geometry & electronic structure How to model a molecular?
-Energy calculation -> solving Schrödinger equation -> one of the method: DFT DFT is already successful but have limitation.
+What does a molecular model looks like? atomic geometry & electronic structure

+How to model a molecular?
+Energy calculation -> one of the method: DFT

+DFT is already successful but have limitation: violation of mathematical properties in all popular approximations -> limited performance in special systems.

 ### Problem
 Eliminate some limitation in accuracy of DFT calculation:
-- Pathological errors from approximations in existing functionals need to be addressed for the **accuarcy**.
+- Solve pathological errors from violation of exact conditions for systems with fractional electrons in existing functionals to enhance the **accuarcy**.
 - from 0 to 1 in some application system.

-One of the root of such error is the violation of exact conditions for systems with fractional electrons [see John Predew for more insight]
 ### Approach

-Some DFT details with fast pace: schordinger eq -> many body problem -> H-K principle 1 2 -> K-S equation -> SCF -> functional -> Eex
+Some DFT details with fast pace: Schrödinger eq -> many body problem -> H-K principle 1 2 -> K-S equation -> SCF -> functional -> Eex
 Why dont directly training the geom and the energy? (because it is not one to one correlated, the same geometry could have different electronic structure)
 Train a new functional that obeys two classes of mathematical constraints with fractional electrons. only the $E_{ex}$ term is learned